BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

 <ul>
     <li>
         <h3>Homelessness</h3>
-        As of 2022, Finland had 3,686 people experiencing homelessness, with only 492 spending the night outside, in a country of 5.5 million people.⁶
+        As of 2022, Finland had 3,686 people experiencing homelessness, with only 492 spending the night outside, in a country of 5.5 million people.⁶<br/>
         How did they do this?
-"The country has adopted a Housing First policy, whereby social services assign homeless individuals rental homes first, and issues like mental health and substance abuse are treated second."⁷
+"The country has adopted a Housing First policy, whereby social services assign homeless individuals rental homes first, and issues like mental health and substance abuse are treated second."⁷<br/>
-        The problem with programs that try to get people clean and healthy before giving them housing, is that people in the situation of homelessness tend not to be in a state of mind, body, and life to successfully check boxes on someone's checklist.
+        The problem with programs that try to get people clean and healthy before giving them housing, is that people in the situation of homelessness tend not to be in a state of mind, body, and life to successfully check boxes on someone's checklist.<br/>
         Pretty simple solution actually.
-The United States has 653,104 people experiencing homelessness.⁸ Well over half a million, and a much higher per-capita rate, than Finland.
+The United States has 653,104 people experiencing homelessness.⁸<br/>
+        Well over half a million, and a much higher per-capita rate, than Finland (and Sweden, etc.).<br/>
         Homeless people in The US also generally live in much more dangerous conditions than do homeless people in Finland.
     </li>
     <li>